swapnilrasal/swapnilrasal-Gemini-LangChain-MultiPDF-Chatbot/README.md

 ### 2. 📁 Upload Your PDFs
 - Click **"Upload a textbook or PDF notes"**
-- Select single or multiple PDF files
+- Select single PDF files
 - Wait for processing completion

 ### 3. 💬 Ask Questions